z22092/discord_install/README.md

 ### This script is a command line tool for installing the Discord app on Linux systems.
 It includes options for specifying the version of Discord to install, as well as options for uninstalling the app.

 ## Requirements
-- Python 3
+- Python ^3.6
 - Sudo permission

 ## Usage

-To use this script, first make sure it has execute permissions.
+To use this script, download latest bin and make sure it has execute permissions.
 If it does not, run chmod +x <script-name>.

 ### Installation